History of the school

 The present school became full-fledged in respect of building, students and teachers, but it was not financially sound.
 It was due to the efforts of Mrs. Faiz Tayyabji, that the school started getting Government grant.
 She was taking keen interest in the school activities.
 She was a member of the State Council and not only helped in getting grant of Rs.
 5,000/- and Rs.
 6,000/- as non-refundable help, but also promised to meet the deficit up to Rs.
 2,200/- on her own.
 The school was getting a grant of Rs.
 1,500/- from Bai Niyamatulla Bai Maskati Trust.
 Because of these grants, the Anjuman became self -sufficient and started progressing in leaps and bounds.

 Initially, the school had started with standards 5th to 7th, with Urdu as its medium.
 After 2 years, for the benefit of the Gujrati speaking Khoja, Bohra and Memon communities, Gujarati was also included as the medium of instruction.
 Later, when the 8th standard was introduced, its medium of instruction was English and it was considered the 1st standard of English, standard 9 was the 2nd, standard 10th the third and matric, the fourth standard of the English medium.
 This system continued till the year 1953, after which the medium of instruction was changed to Urdu.
+In the year 1955-56, the primary section had 382 girl students.
+Around this time it was decided to build a new building to accommodate the fast increasing number of students, and soon funds were raised for the same.
+The open space opposite the original school building, which was till then used for games and P.T. was used for the construction of the new building.

 First Building – A wing – constructed in 1955-56